 A maximum of 40 physical items may be placed on print reserve per semester.
 At the end of the semester all items will be removed from reserve and re-shelved or returned to the instructor.
 Instructors are responsible for reviewing their materials and picking them up at the designated time.
 The library staff is not responsible for reserve items not picked up in a timely manner.
 Unless otherwise instructed, all material will be removed at the end of the semester and held for you in the circulation department.
 Materials not claimed for one semester following their removal date become the property of the library and may be discarded.

 While we will make every effort to ensure the safety of materials placed on reserve, the University Library cannot assume responsibility for or replace lost, stolen, or damaged material.

 How to Submit a Request

 - Check to see if the library licenses a database that provides an electronic version.
-Use the Electronic Journal Locator or, for a book, check the online catalog.
+Use the Find e-Journals or, for a book, check the online catalog.